KrailOrg/krail/docs/tutorial/tutorial00.md

 ```
 #### Create a Binding Manager

 In Krail terminology, the Binding Manager is a central point of Guice configuration.
-Guice modules specify how things are bound together, and the Binding Manager brings selects which modules to use.
-All Krail applications use their own Binding Manager, but normally sub-classed from ```DefaultBindingManager```.
+Guice modules specify how things are bound together, and the Binding Manager selects which modules to use.
+All Krail applications use their own Binding Manager, usually sub-classed from ```DefaultBindingManager```.
 To create one for the tutorial:

 In the com.example.tutorial.app package, create a class ```TutorialBindingManager```, extended from ```DefaultBindingManager```
 ```